 - The negative tu imperative for all classes of verbs is formed by the infinitve.

 - The tu imperatives for -ere and -ire verbs and the voi and noi imperatives for all three classes of verbs are identical to the non-imperative forms of the present tense.

-- The Lei and Loro forms are the imperatives used to give commands, formally, to one person and more than one person respectively.
-It helps to note that the ending vowels on these forms are the opposite of what you might expect for their classes, with the -are verbs ending in -i and the -ere and -ire verbs ending in -a.
+- The Lei form (or formal imperative) is the imperative used to give commands, instructions, or advice to someone you do not know or someone who is older than you, or in a professional setting.
+It helps to note that the ending vowels of these forms are the opposite of what you might expect for their classes, with the -are verbs ending in -i and the -ere and -ire verbs ending in -a.

 Essere and avere have very irregular imperative forms:

 The following verbs have irregular tu forms: